Welcome to the Garfield Park Master Gardener Association (GPMGA).

 The goals of the GPMGA are to share knowledge about gardening with our members and others and offer volunteer opportunities.

-The Garfield Park Master Gardener Association will meet at 6:30 p.m. on Wednesday, February 12, at the Garfield Park Conservatory to learn about hydroponics from GPMGA Member Jo Ann Klooz.
+The Garfield Park Master Gardener Association will meet at 6:30 p.m. on Wednesday, April 9, at the Garfield Park Conservatory to hear Myrene Brown of Myrene’s Garden speak about mini-meadows.

 2025 GPMGA Meeting Dates